 Configure Hurricane Electric IPv6 over IPv4 Tunnel with Monowall

 We have been holding on to IPv4 for a long time.
 We are well past the initial “run out of addresses” date thanks to VLSM, NAT and some other addressing tricks.
 The facts are, however, that IPv4 is running to its end and will eventually become obsolete.
 Fortunately, however, there are ways to ease into IPv6.
 One that I found, since my ISP does not yet offer IPv6 service, was to create a tunnel to someone who does.
 Tunnelbroker.net powered by Hurricane Electric was one of the options.
-There are other tunnel brokers as well, just google around…
+Another tunnel broker you might consider is Core Transit who will tunnel IPv4, IPv6 and BGP sessions as well.

 IPv6 support is still a bit scarce on home routers and firewalls as well.
 Luckily there is the Monowall project.
 I am not going to get into the basics of Monowall.
 You are welcome to read more about that here.